splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 #.
 In Incident Intelligence, go to :guilabel:`Incident Management`.
 #.
 Select :guilabel:`Services` and then the service you want to add alert grouping conditions to.
 Each service can have one alert grouping rule.
 #.
 On the :guilabel:`Alert grouping` tab, select the minimum severity level you want to require for an incident to be triggered in the drop-down list next to :guilabel:`Trigger an incident when alerts reach severity level`.
 #.
-If you want to group alerts into incidents, select :guilabel:`Group alerts from the same time period into incidents`, and then select a time period between 10 minutes and 24 hours, from the drop-down list next to :guilabel:`Create a new incident if there is a pause in alerts for`.
+If you want to group alerts into incidents, select :guilabel:`Group alerts from the same time period into incidents`, and then select a time period between 10 minutes and 24 hours from the drop-down list next to :guilabel:`Create a new incident if there is a pause in alerts for`.
 #.
 Select :guilabel:`Save alert grouping`.

-After you manage which alerts create an incident and how alerts are grouped into incidents, use incident workflows to determine who is notified when a new incident is triggered.
+After you manage which alerts create an incident and how alerts are grouped into incidents, configure incident workflows for your service.

 .. _ii-configure-incident-workflows: